 The school will support children through the process but cannot coach any children for the test.
 More information about the the Kent Test can be found in the Parent Information Presentation (below).

-The date of the Kent Test for September 2025 Secondary Transfer is Thursday 12th September 2024.
 Registration for the Kent Test is in the summer of Year 5 and you can register here.

 On Kent Test Results day, you will receive an email or a letter saying that: your child has been assessed as suitable for a grammar school placement (G) or a high school placement (H).
 The school is only allowed to discuss results the following day.